honojs/website/index.md

 ## Features

-- **Ultrafast** - The router `RegExpRouter` is really fast.
+- **Ultrafast** 🚀 - The router `RegExpRouter` is really fast.
 Not using linear loops.
 Fast.
-- **Multi-runtime** - Works on Cloudflare Workers, Fastly Compute@Edge, Deno, Bun, Lagon, AWS Lambda or Node.js.
+- **Multi-runtime** 🌍 - Works on Cloudflare Workers, Fastly Compute@Edge, Deno, Bun, Lagon, AWS Lambda, or Node.js.
 The same code runs on all platforms.
-- **Batteries Included** - Hono has built-in middleware, custom middleware, and third-party middleware.
+- **Batteries Included** 🔋 - Hono has built-in middleware, custom middleware, and third-party middleware.
 Batteries included.
-- **Delightful DX** - First-class TypeScript support.
+- **Delightful DX** 🛠️ - Super clean APIs.
+First-class TypeScript support.
 Now, we've got "Types".
-- **Small** - The `hono/tiny` preset is under 12kB.
+- **Small** 📌 - The `hono/tiny` preset is under 12kB.
 Hono has zero dependencies and uses only the Web Standard API.

+## Use-cases

+Hono is a simple web application framework similar to Express, without a frontend.
+But it runs on CDN Edges and allows you to construct larger applications when combined with middleware.
+Here are some examples of use-cases.

+- Building Web APIs
+- Proxy of backend servers
+- Front of CDN
+- Edge application
+- Base server for a library
+- Full-stack application

 ## Who is using Hono?